FenixAlliance/ABS.Docs/Modules/Contact-Sight/Contacts.md

 # Managing Contact Records on Alliance Business Suite Contact Sight
 Contact records store much of the information that your business collects from its customers.
-There are two types of Contacts. **Organizations** are contacts used to store data about companies you do business with. **Individuals** are contacts used to store information about the people you know and work with.

 ## Contact Types
+There are two types of Contacts.
+ - **Individuals**: Individuals are records used to store information about the people you know and work with.
+ - **Organizations**: Organizations are records used to store data about companies you do business with.

 ## Creating Contacts
 To create either an Individual or an Organization using ABS Contact Sight, navigate to the module, click on the type of contact you wish to create.
 Select "Create New" and fill out, at the very least, the name and email for the new individual/organization.